cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 ### Approach

 The %Renal model includes both the upper and lower urinary tracts.
 The urine formation in the kidneys is simulated using a single lumped nephron model, which is the internal functional element shown as #2 in Figure 1.
 The computational representation of the system includes the renal artery that feeds into the afferent arteriole.
 Filtration takes place through the glomerular capillaries, and re-absorption occurs through the tubules into the peritubular capillaries.
 The peritubular capillaries connect into the vena cava, allowing transport back into the cardiovascular system.
-The ureter and bladder make up the rest of the kidney model in %Biogears.
+The ureter and bladder make up the rest of the kidney model in the engine.
 This model of the renal system allows for tubuloglomerular feedback and re-absorption feedback.
 These mechanisms allow for diuresis under heavy pressure loads and filtrate regulation under variable pressure scenarios.

 The %Renal fluid circuit is inserted in the the circulatory system and replaces a calibrated three-element (two resistances and one compliance) Windkessel model that is used for %Cardiovascular validation.
 In this way, the standalone circuit at a resting physiologic state matches from a total fluid mechanics standpoint.